 - Salt and black pepper

-- Combine the cabbage, yogurt, lemon juice, and cumin seeds in a medium bowl.
+Combine the cabbage, yogurt, lemon juice, and cumin seeds in a medium bowl.
 Stir in the drained cucumber.
 Add salt and pepper to taste.
+Makes about 6 servings or 3 cups.